kishanbharghav/Simple-rain-predicition-/README.md

 Simple rain predicitng python web app using Openweather API This is a project made in flask module of python.
-Python latest version and flask module are mainly needed. other modules can be installed if reported missing.
+Python latest version and flask module are mainly needed. other modules like requests can be installed if reported missing.
 Download the weather_app file and run the app.py using flask module

+open cmd in the weather_app directory and run cmd python app.py

 Web-app look: